 Welfare reform working groups

-The Scottish Government provide a Welfare Reform – NHS Outcome Focussed Plan (external website).
-The plan was produced by their Welfare Reform Health Impact Delivery Group and representatives from NHS boards.
+The Welfare Reform and Health Impact Delivery Group have produced a Welfare Reform – NHS Outcome Focussed Plan.
+This plan was produced in consultation with representatives from NHS Boards.
 This plan looks at reducing the impact of the UK Government’s welfare reforms on health and NHS services in Scotland.
 It identifies the actions and measures that NHS Boards can take to mitigate the worst of the negative effects of welfare reform.

 The Welfare Reform, Health and Employability Forum supports local health boards to use the Outcomes Focused Plan to reduce the impact of welfare reform on health and NHS services.
 The forum promotes learning and development through information sharing, good practice and collaborative working.